mendhak/waveshare-epaper-display/README.md

 On the first screen you should see the auth flow complete, and a new `token.pickle` file appears.
 The Python script should now be able to run in the future without prompting required.

+I also have a [post here with screenshots](https://github.com/mendhak/waveshare-epaper-display/issues/19#issuecomment-780397819) walking through the process.

 ### Outlook Calendar

-You can use Outlook Calendar instead of Google Calendar.
-The setup is very simple, just run this script which will give instructions on how to login:
+The setup is much simpler, just run this script which will give instructions on how to login:

     python3 outlook_util.py